stonish/lb-stack-setup/README.md

 - `defaultProjects`: Defines which projects are built when `make` is invoked without giving any project-specific target (i.e. `make`, `make all` or `make build`).
+- `buildPath` and `ccachePath`: Defines where the build artifacts are stored.
+By default, they are put under the stack directory (and the respective projects inside).
+Instead, you can put the artifacts in a separate directory/volume, with something like this:

+    ```sh
+    utils/config.py ccachePath '/localdisk1/$USER/ccache/${binaryTag}'
+    utils/config.py buildPath  '/localdisk2/$USER/build/$HOSTNAME/${projectPath}'
+    ```

 - `useDocker (true/false)`: Allows running with docker, check [doc/prerequisites.md](doc/prerequisites.md) for instructions.
   Defaults to false on CentOS7, otherwise is true.